Retirement Retirement Planning

 You are able to pay your bills each month, put some money toward retirement savings, and you've got an emergency fund.
 But what if you have other financial goals?
 You may want to fund those as well.

 Whether your dream is a business endeavor or a summer in Italy, putting a chunk of your income into a 401(k) may leave you with less money for those financial goals.
-A better option might be to set up a savings account that you automatically transfer a portion of your paycheck to every month.
+A better option might be to set up a savings account to automatically transfer a portion of your paycheck every month.

 You may have debt to pay down